phbradley/alphafold_finetune/README.md

 # alphafold_finetune
-Python code for fine-tuning AlphaFold to perform protein-peptide binding predictions
+Python code for fine-tuning AlphaFold to perform protein-peptide binding predictions.
+This repository is a collaborative project: Justas Dauparas implemented the AlphaFold changes necessary for fine-tuning and wrote a template of the `run_finetuning.py` script.
+Phil Bradley and Amir Motmaen further developed and extensively tested that template for protein:peptide binding.

 # Examples